Research projects

 Complexity - Complexity and the structure and regulation of trade and investment

-The main objective of the project is to better understand the interaction between the geographic disintegration of production (the emergence of international production networks) on the one hand, and changes in the institutional architecture governing related trade and investment flows since the early 1990s.
+The main objective of the project is to better understand the interaction between the geographic disintegration of production (i.e., the emergence of international production networks) on the one hand, and changes in the institutional architecture governing related trade and investment flows on the other hand.
 The project is funded by the Swiss National Science Foundation (SNSF).
 It ran from 2017 to 2021 with a budget envelope of 465,220 Swiss francs.
 The data developed in the project are feeding into ongoing PhD research projects at the WTI.

 WTI project leader: Joseph Francois